Shingles vs. Mpox: Symptoms, Differences, and How to Tell Them Apart

 - Direct contact with infected animals (in rare cases)

-The smallpox vaccine (JYNNEOS) is not recommended for the general public.
-However, it is recommended for people at higher risk for monkeypox, such as health care/emergency response professionals or people exposed to confirmed cases.
+The primary vaccine used to prevent Mpox is the same one used to prevent smallpox.
+It’s called JYNNEOS, an FDA-approved, two-dose series administered 4 weeks apart.
+While JYNNEOS is not advised for the general public, it’s recommended for people at higher risk for monkeypox, such as health care/emergency response professionals or people exposed to confirmed cases.
 JYNNEOS can be given before potential exposure or after known exposure to the disease.

 Other steps to prevent monkeypox include avoiding close contact with infected people, practicing safe sex, and good hygiene habits.